maquinitas/maquinitas-chuck/README.md

 to load this library, run the [maq.init.ck](/scripts/maq.init.ck) ChucK script.

-afterwards, setup the corresponding MIDI port for using your hardware MIDI instrument.
+afterwards, setup the corresponding MIDI port for your hardware.

 ## contents